willjduncan/Hidden-Gems/README.md

 If you make changes, test it locally on a branch before pushing to main.
 Clone from the github site and make sure to create your own .env file with your own credentials.

-## Future Additions
+## Additions

 First, refactoring is always welcome.
 When filling out forms, adding further catches to make sure the information we get is accurate and up to form would improve user experience and the database.
-Examples include having a dropdown for states if the gem location is in the USA, adding an ability to add other activities besides simply labeling "other," turning missing required fields red if the user submits an unfinished gem, making sure downloaded pictures have suitable dimensions, and adding an "are you sure?" modal when the delete gem button is clicked.
+Examples include having a dropdown for states if the gem location is in the USA, adding an ability to add other activities besides simply labeling "other," turning missing required fields red if the user submits an unfinished gem, making sure downloaded pictures have suitable dimensions, adding alt text for the uploaded photos, and adding an "are you sure?" modal when the delete gem button is clicked.
 Some of the bigger improvements to be made include the following:
     -adding maps to each gem so the user can see its location better (MapBox is probably the best option) -adding the ability to favorite a gem, and then, if you go to the home page, populating the body with favorite gems instead of top-voted gems.